 If you receive the proceeds check in the financial institution’s name, you must deposit it into a rollover IRA.

 It's important to make an informed decision about what may be a significant portion of your savings.
 As discussed above, your choice will depend on factors such as your former and current employer’s plan rules and available investment options, as well as your age and financial situation.
 In addition, you may want to think about your investing preferences, applicable fees and expenses, desire to consolidate your assets, and interest in receiving investment guidance.
 The table below provides a side-by-side comparison of the first three options.
-And once you make a decision, don’t forget to periodically review these assets, including what they’re invested in as well as the type of account.
-Your needs may have changed.

-Finally, before you make a decision, consider:
+In conclusion, before you make a decision, remember to:

-- Comparing the underlying fees and expenses of the investment options in your plan with those in an IRA.
+- Compare the underlying fees and expenses of the investment options in your plan with those in an IRA.
 Also, consider any fees that may be charged by your old plan, such as quarterly administrative fees.

 A Fidelity representative can help you evaluate your situation and assist you in making the most of what you’ve saved: